VeraCrypt: Performance

 VeraCrypt supports parallelized encryption for multi-core systems.
 On Microsoft Windows, pipelined read and write operations (a form of asynchronous processing) to reduce the performance hit of encryption and decryption.
 On processors supporting the AES-NI instruction set, VeraCrypt supports hardware-accelerated AES to further improve performance.
 On 64-bit CPUs VeraCrypt uses optimized assembly implementation of Twofish, Serpent, and Camellia.

 License and source model

-VeraCrypt was forked from the since-discontinued TrueCrypt project in 2013. and originally contained mostly TrueCrypt code released under the TrueCrypt License 3.0.
-In the years since, more and more of Veracrypt's code has been rewritten and released under the permissive Apache License 2.0.
+VeraCrypt was forked from the since-discontinued TrueCrypt project in 2013, and originally contained mostly TrueCrypt code released under the TrueCrypt License 3.0.
+In the years since, more and more of VeraCrypt's code has been rewritten and released under the permissive Apache License 2.0.

 The TrueCrypt license is generally considered to be source-available but not free and open source.
 The Apache license is universally considered to be free and open source.
 The mixed VeraCrypt license is widely but not universally considered to be free and open source.

-On 28 May 2014 TrueCrypt was abandoned under unusual circumstances, and there exists no way to contact the former developers.
+On 28 May 2014 TrueCrypt ceased development under unusual circumstances, and there exists no way to contact the former developers.

 VeraCrypt is considered to be free and open source by: